Secretary/Administrator required

 Stephanie Wood from BCA Partner One Stop commented, "This year's medalists exemplify the incredible support within our communities, especially during challenging times.
 We're honoured to partner with the BCA and play a part in recognising these exceptional individuals."

 The presentation, hosted by TV presenter Matt Allwright, will be attended by BCA Patrons Dame Mary Perkins, Founder of Specsavers, and The Rt Hon Lord Dholakia.
-Following the ceremony, medalists will enjoy an Open Top Lap of Honour tour to celebrate their positive impact on communities the length and breadth of the country."
+Following the ceremony, medalists enjoyed an Open Top Lap of Honour tour to celebrate their positive impact on communities the length and breadth of the country."

 The Southern Marsh Orchid and Common Spotted Orchid are looking glorious in our wildflower meadows.